 #15.
 Enjoy some sweet eye candy.
 Pack the binoculars, grab your glasses and get your ’gram ready: We’re all about the views.
 Fortunately for you, the Finger Lakes region serves up a healthy heaping of eye candy for one and all.
 Gannett Hill Park, High Tor and Wesley Hill all offer unique vantage points of our area while a picture-perfect picnic awaits you at the County Road 12 scenic overlook.

 #16.
 Get some culture.
 We know you CliffsNotes’d your way through Shakespeare in high school (Who didn’t?), but now it’s time for culture to shine.
 Experience top-notch talent with small-town charm at Bristol Valley Theater, where there’s a new show every two weeks during show season.
-Bonus points for anyone who makes a day out of it with this wine, dine and theater package.
 In Geneva you'll find the Smith Opera House offering all sorts of entertainment all year!

 #17.
 Traverse the globe.
 What would you say if I told you I could take you around the globe for less than the cost of a single flight?
 That’s what happens when you have an entire world of food options waiting right down the road.
 Looking for some authentic Mexican food?
 Rio Tomatlan is your spot.
 Egyptian?
 Try El Basha.
 For Indian, Flavors is your jam.
 Genuine Puerto Rican cuisine?
 El Morro is a must.
 Any guesses what you’ll find at Thai by Night?
 Go ahead, name a country.
 We can do this all day.